 Classrooms, laboratories and faculty offices for the Yale Gordon College of Arts and Sciences are located in the Learning Commons, the Academic Center, and the Liberal Arts and Policy Building.
-The college shares the University of Baltimore's Robert L. Bogomolny Library and the Office of Technology Services with other components of the University.
+The college shares The University of Baltimore's Robert L. Bogomolny Library and the Office of Technology Services with other components of the University.

 A gift of psychology professor emeritus William Wagman and his wife, Althea, the William and Althea Wagman Laboratory on the second floor of the Academic Center North includes a sensory deprivation room, an individual testing room, a wet lab and a computer intranet system.
-Division of Applied Behavioral Sciences students can use the lab for independent and classroom research.
+Psychology students can use the lab for independent and classroom research.

-Advanced laboratories in the Klein Family School of Communications Design support student work in graphic design, electronic publishing, motion graphics, digital imaging, audio/video studio production and postproduction editing.
-Laboratories include high-end Apple computers; an array of quality printers, including those for large-scale posters; a professional mounting and lamination system; and connections for digital cameras, camcorders, high-end photoquality scanners and other equipment.
-The multiroom facility offers easy access to state-of-theart software for graphic design; image creation, correction and manipulation; digital audio and video mixing and postproduction; animation; and web design.
+Advanced laboratories in the Liberal Arts and Policy Building support student work in graphic design, electronic publishing, motion graphics, digital imaging, audio/video studio production and postproduction editing.
+Laboratories include high-end Apple computers; an array of quality printers, including those for large-scale posters; a professional mounting and lamination system; and connections for digital cameras, camcorders, high-end photo-quality scanners and other equipment.
+The multiroom facility offers easy access to state-of-the-art software for graphic design; image creation, correction and manipulation; digital audio and video mixing and postproduction; animation; and web design.

-Laboratories in the Division of Science, Information Arts and Technologies support work in biology, earth and environmental science, PC and network administration, information security, hypermedia, game design, application development for mobile technologies and usability research.
+Laboratories in the Academic Center support work in biology, earth and environmental science, PC and network administration, information security, hypermedia, game design, application development for mobile technologies and usability research.
 Facilities include a general science laboratory and an environmental sciences lab with state-of-the-art facilities (a designated Biosafety Level 2 research facility) that supports both faculty and student research projects.
-The information security lab provides students with access to networking hardware, including network switches, firewalls, intrusion detection systems and VPN servers.
-The UB User Research Lab, a high-tech teaching and research laboratory specializing in human-centered research studies, provides an environment for understanding the user experience in various contexts; provides user research services to academic researchers, graduate students and businesses; and contributes valuable research findings to the professional and user research community.
-The UB Game Lab and the Digital Whimsy Lab support research in game development and user experience; provide space for collaborative, industry-standard prototyping and group design; and support knowledge-based applied research using immersive, visualization and interactive game technology.
+The information security lab provides students with access to networking hardware, including network switches, firewalls, intrusion detection systems and virtual private network (VPN) servers.
+The UBalt User Research Lab, a high-tech teaching and research laboratory specializing in human-centered research studies, provides an environment for understanding the user experience in various contexts; provides user research services to academic researchers, graduate students and businesses; and contributes valuable research findings to the professional and user research community.
+The UBalt Game Lab and the Digital Whimsy Lab support research in game development and user experience; provide space for collaborative, industry standard prototyping and group design; and support knowledge-based applied research using immersive, visualization and interactive game technology.